cattle-ops/terraform-aws-gitlab-runner/README.md

 aws ssm put-parameter --overwrite --type SecureString  --name "${parameter-name}" --value ${token} --region "${aws-region}"
 ```
 Once you have created the parameter, you have to remove the variable `runners_token` from your config.
-Then next time your gitlab runner instance is created it look up the token from the paramater store.
+Then next time your gitlab runner instance is created it look up the token from the parameter store.

 Finally the runner still support the manual runner creation, no changes are required.
-Please keep in mind that this setup will be removed.
+Please keep in mind that this setup will be removed in future releases.

 ## Usage